 Total Tuition Fees: Eur 21,600 Yr 1: Eur 10,800 - Yr 2: Eur 10,800

-Persons who acquire the Master of Psychology in Health Psychology degree, followed by two years of supervised practice, can work as warranted Health Psychologists in a variety of community and mental health settings.
+As already stated, the Master of Psychology in Health Psychology programme is the only route in Malta through which, when followed by two years of supervised practice, you can obtain a warrant to practice as Health Psychologists.
 Health psychologists can work directly with clients across all stages of development and in different settings, including clinical health within health centres and hospitals; health promotion, occupational health, community and public health within public/private organisations to promote health and wellbeing.
-Other Health Psychologists may decide to focus on research in health related issues or influence public policy on health care issues.
+Other Health Psychologists may decide to focus on research in health-related issues or influence public policy on health care issues.

 Students who wish to go for a field placement abroad are encouraged to do so during the summer period between the first and second year of the course.